-- 1. While at work, employees are encouraged to follow CDC guidelines to lessen exposure risk.
-The recommendations include: - Practice social distancing (at least 6 feet) when possible and wearing masks when not possible - Avoid shaking hands - Use hand sanitizer, located in all City buildings - Wash hands often
+- 1. While at work, employees are encouraged to follow any relevant Centers for Disease Control (CDC) and WI Department of Health Services (DHS) guidelines to lessen exposure risk.
+Typical recommendations include: - Use hand sanitizer, located in all City buildings - Wash hands often - In the event of an outbreak, employees are encouraged to follow any additional specific recommendations that are provided.

-- Use teleconferencing or phone calls instead of in-person meetings, whenever possible - Avoid bringing in food to share or leaving open containers of food on counters in shared kitchenettes - 2.
-If an employee is symptomatic, they should stay home until they are symptom-free for at least 72 hours, without the use of fever-reducing medication.
-Any employees who appear to have any illness symptoms will be sent home.
-Employees will be required to use any paid leave available to them. - 3.
-If an employee is informed by a health provider to isolate, the employee may not return to work until cleared by a health provider. - 4.
-If an employee has a household member who is exhibiting illness symptoms, the employee is encouraged to stay home. - 5.
-An employee who is required to stay home under any of the above scenarios may be eligible for telework, if approved by the supervisor. - 6.
-The City will maintain supplies of recommended personal protection equipment (masks, hand sanitizer, gloves, etc.), which we may require employees to use. - 7.
-The City will work closely with state, federal, and local regulations regarding precautions and infection control measures during a pandemic.
+- 2. If an employee is ill, they should consider staying home until they are symptom-free for at least 24 hours, without the use of fever-reducing medication.
+Any employees who appear to have any illness symptoms may be sent home.
+Employees will be required to use any paid leave available to them per the Employee Policy Manual. - 3.
+An employee who stays home under the above scenario may be eligible for telework, if approved by the supervisor. - 4.
+The City will maintain supplies of recommended personal protection equipment (masks, hand sanitizer, gloves, etc.). - 5.
+The City will work closely with state, federal, and local regulations regarding precautions and infection control measures during a pandemic. - 6.
+Other CDC and/or DHS guidelines may be implemented by the Mayor or managers as necessary.